-Catholic Charities assists nearly 200,000 people each year.
+Catholic Charities assists over 185,000 people each year.
 We seek to help with a hand up instead of a hand out but realize at times people's needs are too great.
 So we try our best to serve families and individuals to the best of our ability and within our financial means.
 We are frequently asked many questions about our programs.
 We hope some of these question will also help you on your own quest to stand on your own to support yourself and others who need you.

 Frequently Asked Questions

 What are your rates for interpreter and translation services?

 Oral interpretation rates are hourly and based on interpreter availability and language.
 Written translations are priced per document depending on word count, language, complexity, format, and deadline.
 Translated documents have included Individualized Education Plans (IEPs), brochures, employee handbooks,and birth certificates.
 We will need to view the document to prepare a price quote.
 Please call 617-464-8100 or e-mail firstname.lastname@example.org for more specific rate information.

 How can I become an interpreter?

 Please send your resume to email@example.com or call 617-464-8100.
 We will then schedule an interview with you based on our need and your background.

 How do I find child care?
 Can I use your services as a private paying parent?

 Absolutely.
 Our child care centers are a mix of private and financially assisted families.
 We pride ourselves in being a multicultural, multilingual and a socioeconomically diverse community.
 Learn more about our child care here.